bee2100cs/bee2100cs/README.md

 - 👋 Hi, I’m Bryan Muchai from Nairobi, Kenya
-- 👀 I’m interested in python, data science, and Web3.0
+- 👀 I’m interested in Web3.0, DAPPs, Python, Rust, Solidity, and Javascript
-- 🌱 I’m currently learning web development using javascript, python, and solidity
+- 🌱 I’m currently learning blockchain development on the Ethereum Network
-- 💞️ I’m looking to collaborate on any python and web3 projects to challenge my skills
+- 💞️ I’m looking to collaborate on web3 projects to challenge my skills and develop my career as a blockchain developer
 - 📫 How to reach me on email: bee@2100cs@gmail.com